Rock House Hotel Guest House

 Lyn & Exmoor Museum

-This small harbourside museum contains background on the Lynmouth Flood, a devastating flash flood which swept through the town in 1952...
+This small museum contains background on the Lynmouth Flood, a devastating flash flood which swept through the town in 1952 and claimed...

 A funky, friendly hangout serving melting pastries, thick sarnies and fair-trade, two-shot espresso that really packs a punch.